 The Fort Worth Zoo manages an assurance population of Houston toads that breed yearly, resulting in offspring that are used for reintroduction efforts.
-In the past 5 years, the Zoo has repatriated more than 22,890 tadpoles in Bastrop County via our partners.
-The Zoo is only one of two facilities breeding this species in captivity and it is believed there are less than 200 toads left in the wild.
+In the past 5 years, the Zoo has repatriated more than 75,370 tadpoles in Bastrop County.
+The Zoo is one of four facilities breeding this species in captivity and it is believed there are less than 200 toads left in the wild.

 - Zoo staff attended the first signing of a Safe Harbor agreement executed for this species on private land

 - Constructed the Texas Native Amphibian Center, a dedicated conservation facility which increased the Zoo’s capacity to breed more Houston toads for reintroduction efforts

-- The Zoo is one of two zoos that manages a rescue population of Houston toads for reintroduction
+- The Zoo is one of four zoos that manages a rescue population of Houston toads for reintroduction

-- Via partners, the Zoo has released more than 22,890 toads into the wild
+- The Zoo has released more than 75,370 toads into the wild

 - In collaboration with Mississippi State University, Zoo staff successfully froze Houston toad semen with good post-thaw motility - a first for this species

 Monarch butterflies are declining at an alarming rate.
 The Fort Worth Zoo continues to monitor and plant host plants to aid monarchs during their migrations through north Texas.
 Two new prairie restoration sites are located near the main parking lot of the Zoo along where guests can view pollinators and native plants.
 The Zoo has also restored an area along the Trinity river, near the Trinity Railroad tracks.
 Privet and other invasive and nonnative plants were removed, and then the area seeded with native flowers and other plants to allow for healthier habitat to grow for native pollinators and other species.

 - Collaborated with City of Fort Worth Parks and Recreation Department to remove invasive Japanese Privet from prairie restoration area on the Trinity River in 2019